Julius170/celos-proof-of-stake-consensus/A Deep Dive into Celo's Proof-of-Stake Consensus.md

 Redeploying on the Celo network provides the following benefits to your decentralized application.

-1. Scalability: The Celo blockchain can scale to millions of users, with each user able to transact in a matter of seconds.
+1. **Scalability**: The Celo blockchain can scale to millions of users, with each user able to transact in a matter of seconds.
 This makes it ideal for large-scale applications that handle large volumes of transactions.

-2. Low Cost: Celo has committed to providing users with low-cost transactions, allowing developers to lower the cost of running their Dapps and making them more attractive to users.
+2. **Low Cost**: Celo has committed to providing users with low-cost transactions, allowing developers to lower the cost of running their Dapps and making them more attractive to users.

-3. Security: Celo utilizes advanced cryptography to provide a secure and reliable platform for developers and users.
+3. **Security**: Celo utilizes advanced cryptography to provide a secure and reliable platform for developers and users.

-4. Ease of Use: Celo has a user-friendly interface that makes it easy for developers to deploy their Dapps and for users to use them.
+4. **Ease of Use**: Celo has a user-friendly interface that makes it easy for developers to deploy their Dapps and for users to use them.

-5. Open Source: Celo is an open-source platform that allows developers to access and customize the code to their needs and requirements.
+5. **Open Source**: Celo is an open-source platform that allows developers to access and customize the code to their needs and requirements.

-6. Community Support: Celo has a vibrant and supportive community of developers and users who are always willing to help out and provide assistance.
+6. **Community Support**: Celo has a vibrant and supportive community of developers and users who are always willing to help out and provide assistance.

 # Conclusion
 Now that you have completed this tutorial, you understand the concept of one of the core concepts that make up the Celo blockchain.
 And you now have everything you need to start building and interacting with the celo blockchain.